Programming-The-Next-Step-2026/playlistsmith/README.md

 # Playlistsmith

-Content-based clustering and recommendation for music libraries.
+Content-based clustering for music libraries (recommendation planned).
 You hand Playlistsmith a CSV track list; it computes audio features for those tracks, clusters them by sound, and writes one playlist CSV per cluster.

+> **New here?
+Start with the tutorial.** The annotated vignette in
+> [docs/vignette.ipynb](docs/vignette.ipynb) walks through the whole pipeline
+> end to end — from an Exportify CSV to a set of exported playlists — with
+> screenshots, a worked rock-vs-classical example, and both the GUI and Python
+> API.
+Run it from the `docs/` directory so the relative paths resolve.

 ## Motivation